exscape/plex-hide-spoilers/README.md

 I use PyInstaller to create an easy-to-run build of the script, which while perfectly safe unfortunately seems to trigger Windows Defender at times.
 I got a detection of "Trojan:Win32/Wacatac.B!ml" when trying it on a different program I've written and know is safe.
 I have NOT gotten any warnings about this script!
 If you get such a warning, you can either take me at my word when I say that it's a false detection and entirely safe, or use the manual install method detailed below to have more control.

-To install this way, download the [latest binary release](https://github.com/exscape/plex-hide-spoilers/releases/), unpack the zip contents where you want them, and then skip to the [Configuration](#configuration) section below.
+To install this way, download the [latest binary release](https://github.com/exscape/plex-hide-spoilers/releases/) (the latest one named ...-windows.zip), unpack the zip contents where you want them, and then skip to the [Configuration](#configuration) section below.

 ### Using pip